dburian/notes/hifigan.md

 #### As a whole

-The generator then gradually upsamples the mel spectogram, each time processing it through several CNN networks each with different kernel.
+The generator then gradually upsamples the mel spectrogram, each time processing it through several CNN networks each with different kernel.
 Therefore each CNN network has different notion of locality.
 However, all of them have increased receptive field through repeated dilated convolutions.